Multi-User-Domain/vocab/README.md

 Currently stores information about Tasks and Actions.
 Relys on [solid-terms](https://github.com/solid/vocab) to model things like consequences (updates to graphs)

+## MUD Content

+Vocabulary used to describe content displayed to the user in text and image format.
+A vocabulary ultimately for defining user _perspective_

 # Contributing

 We aim to follow the Inrupt Guidelines for writing ontologies.
 At the time of writing these are still contained in a [pull request branch](https://github.com/pmcb55/public-documentation/blob/feat/add-rdf-vocab-guidelines/coding-conventions/rdf-vocabulary-guidelines.md)